The Daleks' Master Plan: Casting and characters

 Tosh expanded Mavic Chen's role when adding to Nation's draft scripts.
 Spooner requested the reintroduction of the Monk from The Time Meddler (1965), which he had written; he felt the character could provide humour and Butterworth's performance could alleviate Hartnell's work.
 Butterworth was keen to reprise his role.
 James Hall (cast as Borkar) had previously appeared in The Reign of Terror (1964), while Malcolm Rogers (who portrayed a policeman) was in The Chase (1965), and Roger Avon, Reg Pritchard, and Bruce Wightman (who played Daxtar, Man in Mackintosh, and Scott, respectively) had appeared in The Crusade.
 Sheila Dunn, who portrayed Blossom Lefavre, was Camfield's wife; they had married the preceding August.
 (Note: Camfield and Dunn's wedding was covered by media outlets, which has been attributed to the anticipation surrounding The Daleks' Master Plan and its director.)
 The cowboy was portrayed by William Hall, the Evening Newss film critic who had been Camfield's best man at his wedding; the role was uncredited.
-Hall later married Jean Pestell, who portrayed a saloon bar girl in the episode.
+Hall later married Jean Pestell, who portrayed a saloon bar girl in the same episode.
+Malpha, who had been portrayed by Robert Cartland in "Mission to the Unknown", was played by an uncredited Brian Edwards in the second episode and Brian Mosley in the eleventh.